trivia

 Figure 2 Incident and transmitted waves

 A common measure in construction is to surround the sound source with sound insulation material.
 By enclosing the sound source, the sound inside becomes denser and louder.
-By combining sound-absorbing materials inside the enclosure, it is possible to reduce the increase of sound inside the enclosure, thus providing a more effective noise reduction measure.
-The sound absorbent material is used as a sound absorbent material.
+In this case, combining sound-absorbing materials inside the enclosure can reduce the increase of the inner sound.
+By combining sound absorbing and sound insulation materials, effective noise reduction measures can be taken.

-References: Pollution Prevention Techniques and Regulations Editorial Committee, New Pollution Prevention Techniques and Regulations 2023 Noise and Vibration Edition * Examples of noise reduction measures using sound-absorbing and sound-insulating materials (soundproof houses) At construction sites, there are machines and vehicles that generate loud noise.
-By enclosing these noise-producing machines with panels made of sound-absorbing or sound-insulating materials, the sound inside is reduced and transmitted outside.
+Here are some examples of noise reduction measures using sound absorption and sound insulation materials.
+At construction sites, there are machines and vehicles that generate loud noise.
+By enclosing the machines, which are the source of noise, with panels made of sound-absorbing or sound-insulating materials, it is possible to prevent the sound inside from being transmitted outside.
 A soundproof box or a large building size is called a soundproof house (Figure 3).
-Soundproofing panels (Fig. 4), which combine steel plates as sound insulation material and rock wool as sound absorption material, are used as wall and ceiling materials to achieve high soundproofing performance.

 Figure 3: Exterior and interior of soundproof house